raghavgarg1257/social-cops-app/README.md

 ```

 ## Dockerfile
-- node image using is `node:latest`.
+- node image used is `node:latest`
-- exposed node is `8000`.
+- exposed node is `8000`
-- to build docker image `docker build -t node-task .`.
+- to build docker image `docker build -t node-task .`
-- to run the docker image `docker run -p 3000:8000 -d node-task`.
+- to run the docker image `docker run -p 3000:8000 -d node-task`